aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 ## Step 1 - Let's begin and deploy a working QnABot

-You have an important choice to make at this point of the workshop.
+### You have an important choice to make at this point of the workshop.

-If you are attending re:Invent 2019, skip to step 1B.
-Installation of QnABot has already been performed in an account you will use for the duration of the workshop.
+#### You are Not At reInvent (Most likely)

-If you are not attending re:Invent 2019 or you wish to deploy QnABot in your own AWS account, please follow the steps in step 1A below.
+You are not attending re:Invent 2019 or you wish to deploy QnABot in your own AWS account, please follow the steps in step 1A below.
 Note this part of the setup will take ~25 minutes to complete.

+#### You are attending at reInvent 2019

+You are attending re:Invent 2019.
+Jump forward to Step 1B below and ***DO NOT run Step 1A***.

 ## Step 1A